DD-NZ/TeaTime/readme.md

-# Tea Time
+# TeaTime
 Wireless temperature sensor.
-Android app which interacts via bluetooth with Bluno Beetle
+Android app which interacts via bluetooth with Bluno Beetle.
+Developed with intent to place sensor in a cup of Tea and receive a notification to my phone when the tea is at my desired temperature.

 ## Device
 Bluno Beetle, powered by two cr2032 in series to make 6V.
 Temperature read using a ds18b20 sensor.